 3. Troubleshoot the Leak

-Once you have taken the right safety precautions you can now troubleshoot the leak to see where it is coming from.
-There are a few different factors that could be causing your water heater to leak.
+- Once you have taken the right safety precautions you can now troubleshoot the leak to see where it is coming from.
+There are a few different factors that could be causing a water heater leak.
 Here is a list of the most common problems: